 III.
 Promotion

 Promotion in academic rank shall be based primarily on the accomplishments of the individual while in the most recent rank.
 No minimum time in rank is required before a faculty member is eligible for promotion, nor is there a maximum time an individual may remain in a given rank except as limited by Sections IV.A.4. and IV.A.11.
 However, individual accomplishments and potential for continued value to the University are required for promotion.
-Except at institutions that do not offer tenure, no person shall be promoted to the rank of associate professor or higher without also being granted tenure.
+No faculty in tenure-track positions shall be promoted to the rank of associate professor or higher without also being granted tenure.

 Recommendations for promotion shall originate with the chairperson, who shall inform the faculty members who are being considered for promotion and shall give them the opportunity to submit material which they believe will facilitate consideration of their competence and performance.
 Each campus shall provide for the inclusion of peer evaluation in the consideration of faculty nominated for promotion.